bpate063/final-project-group-8-project/README.md

 > * All project phases are to be submitted to this GitHub repository.
 You should modify this README file to reflect the different phases of the project.
 In addition, you should regularly hold sprint meetings with your group.
 You will need to hold two to three scrum/check-in meetings with your lab TA/reader at different times in addition to the final demo.

 ## Project Description
- > Your project description should summarize the project you are proposing.
-Be sure to include:
+ > This project is based on the popular games of blackjack and Go Fish! that are widely played across the world.
- > * Why is it important or interesting to you?
+ > * We chose this project because card games are a basic part of life and something many people grew up playing.
+The games we selected for this app have simple enough rules that anyone could play them.(Why is it important or interesting to you?)
- > * What languages/tools/technologies do you plan to use?
-(This list may change over the course of the project)
+ > * C++ (What languages/tools/technologies do you plan to use?
+(This list may change over the course of the project))
- > * What will be the input/output of your project?
+ > * Upon booting up the user is prompted to select which game they would like to play.
+Based on the selection the user enters different games.
+In blackjack, after dealing the initial 2 cards the user will be prompted with the simple decision to either hit or stay, with the output telling the user the value of the card they drew and whether they win after the dealer's cards are revealed.
+(What will be the input/output of your project?)
- > * What are the features that the project provides?
+ > * The project will give the user the option to play one of (two?) card games (and keep track of total wins and losses? implement if we have time)(What are the features that the project provides?)
  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
  >
  > You also need to set up an empty project board using GitHub projects (board view).
 Make sure you add the board under your project repository.
 You should also have a Product Backlog and In testing columns added.